GeekySpy/CS373/Week 8/Week8_WriteUp.md

 ![](Images/image7.PNG)

-While there are some protections in place, the underlying layer SMTP Conversations is vulnerable and can be manipulated.
-For example, a user can alter the banner given so it looks like they are someone else and the message will still get approved (Spoofing).
+While there are some protections in place, the underlying layer of SMTP Conversations is vulnerable and can be manipulated.
+For example, a user can alter the banner given so it looks like they are someone else and the message will still get approved (this is called spoofing).

 ### The Data Scientific Method
 The point of data is to extract information, context, and value from it.
 Below are steps to help analyze data.